-I am very pleased and honoured to present the 2020/21 - 2022/23 Annual Performance Plan of the KwaZulu-Natal Department of Human Settlements.
-This plan plays a pivotal role towards the realisation of the electoral mandate of the sixth democratic government and encompasses the government's 2019/20 to 2023/24 Medium Term Strategic Framework Programme of Action.
+I am therefore very pleased and honoured to present the revised 2020/21 - 2022/23 Annual Performance Plan of the KwaZulu-Natal Department of Human Settlements.
+Cognisance has been given to the fiscal constraints and effects of the national shutdown during the development of this revised plan.
+The Department has adopted the philosophy of doing more for less and is therefore still committed to ensuring that human settlements developments within the Province are realised.
+This revised plan still plays a pivotal role towards the realisation of the electoral mandate of the sixth democratic government and encompasses the government's 2019/20 to 2023/24 Medium Term Strategic Framework Programme of Action.